 📍 380 Great Western Road, G4 9HT

 Glasgow’s West End has many parks to choose from including Victoria Park.
-Once coffee shop you can go via on route to Victoria Park, or even a stroll with friends by the Clyde, is Tulipane.
-Serving artisan bread like delicious ciabattas, as well as hot and cold rolls and sweet treats, this coffee shop is perfect for picnic supplies too.
+Once coffee shop you can go via on route to Victoria Park, or even a stroll with friends by the Clyde, is Meadow Road Coffee.
+Serving brilliant bakes like delicious loaves, as well as vegan pies (hello mac and cheese and chicken curry pies) and sweet treats like brownies and caramel shortbread, this coffee shop is perfect for picnic supplies too.

 Somewhat of an institution in these parts, Papercup is quietly (or rather loudly, actually) ruling the Glasgow coffee scene.
 Famous for its brilliant brews and breakfasts, this coffee shop near Glasgow Botanic Gardens is definitely worth a visit, especially for a mouthful of their French Toast or a toasted sandwich to go.